 We can’t stress strongly enough how helpful it is to wash/clean, check, bundle and label donations before bringing them to us.
-We’ve made a decision since moving that we will no longer wash donated clothes so bear in mind that if you’re items have been in storage for a long time or haven’t been washed that they will most likely end up in recycling rather than getting to a family that need them.
+We’ve made a decision since moving that we will no longer wash donated clothes so bear in mind that if your items have been in storage for a long time or haven’t been washed that they will most likely end up in recycling rather than getting to a family that need them.
 Putting that little bit of extra effort in at home ensures your donations will reach our shelves and be quick to reach the families who really need them.

 The bundling table

 If the kitchen is the hub of the home, then the bundling table is the heart of Stripey Stork.
 This is where all clothes and equipment are checked-over and our clothing packs are made-up.
 It’s always a hive of activity and no more so than on a Thursday when there’s usually a corporate group here to help us out.